Skip to content

 We normally deliver an 11 week rolling programme, moving around the county and focusing on a certain community each time.
 This breaks down into:

-• two weeks of identifying issues and planning priorities
+• Two weeks of identifying issues and planning priorities

-• seven weeks of action
+• Seven weeks of action

-• two weeks of review
+• Two weeks of review

 When moved on to another area, any new issues are then dealt with by the existing services in the area.
 This unique project model, working alongside the community to improve local conditions, means that the impact of the Community Action Scheme continues beyond the project period, with residents experiencing longer-term benefits.